colintsmith/startup/notes.md

 ## grid and flexbox
 Both CSS display modes that respond to screen sizes to poisition and resize thier child elements.

+### grid
+This layout is useful for displaying group of child elements in a responsive grid

+### flexbox